| Safe Haskell | None |

 imageM :: Enumerable a => Partial a b -> [b] Source

-the image (not the codomain
+the image (not the codomain) of a partial function.

-imageM f = mapMaybe f enumerated
+imageM f = mapMaybe f enumeratedincludes duplicates.

 codomain :: Enumerable b => (a -> b) -> [b] Source

-the codomain of a function. it contains the image
+the codomain of a function. it contains the image.

 codomain _ = enumerated